DirtBagXon/3zb2-zigflag/README.md

 * Optional enhanced HUD.

 ..and many bugfixes was the final outcome of playing around with the code.

+A ZigFlag server can sometimes be found running at `quake2://quake.zigflag.net:27910`

 The mod also supports skin and model teams with appropriate bonuses and penalties on Flag possession and `FRIENDLY_FIRE`.